erinhengel/strumia-qss/README.rst

 Replication files for Ball et al. (2020)
 ========================================

-Data and replication files for all analyses in Ball et al. (2020) "Gender issues in fundamental physics", conditionally accepted for publication in *Quantitative Social Studies*.
-Below is a brief description of how to replicate the analyses.
-Please also consult the comments in each file for further information.
+Data and replication files for all analyses in Ball et al. (2020) "Gender issues in fundamental physics", which has been conditionally accepted for publication in *Quantitative Social Studies*.
+Below is a brief description of each replication file.
+For further information, please consult each file's in-line comments.

 Import data
 -------------------------------